kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 The framework provides a better execution environment, not a complete supervisory system.

-## AI-Friendly Framework Design Is Mostly Good Framework Design
+## AI-Friendly Framework Design Is Mostly Good Framework Design { #ai-friendly-good-design }

 This may be the most important conclusion.